MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Methods

 The framework further supports intelligent corrections based on physical reasoning.
 For example, if resistivity units like $\Omega\cdot$cm are detected in a column predicted as electrical conductivity, the system applies reciprocal transformation and verifies whether the resulting values lie within valid conductivity ranges.
 Likewise, when temperature-like units are found in mechanical property columns, the pipeline reassigns the predicted property as false positive to improve precision.
 This context-sensitive validation enables creates a self-correcting mechanism where unit analysis enhances the property classification accuracy.

 Property-specific disambiguation is another strength of the system.
 For hardness values, the pipeline resolves a wide variety of scale notations---e.g., Vickers (HV), Knoop (HK), Rockwell (HR), and Shore (ShA, ShD).
 Unlike predictive models limited to predefined unit categories, our rule-based framework can identify previously unseen but valid unit conventions, enabling extensibility through minimal dictionary updates rather than costly retraining.
 This rule-based design enables ongoing extension of scientific coverage through expert-interpretable logic, allowing researchers to trace unit assignments to specific patterns and verify each processing stage---from pattern matching to validation---ensuring transparent knowledge extraction rather than relying on black-box neural network predictions.
-The framework assigns blank strings when extraction fails, maintaining source traceability without hallucination (see App.~\ref{algo_unit_extraction} for algorithms and Tab.~\ref{tab:unit_accuracy_grouped}).
+The framework assigns blank strings when extraction fails, maintaining source traceability without hallucination (see Supplementary Information~\ref{algo_unit_extraction} for algorithms and Supplementary Table~\ref{tab:unit_accuracy_grouped} for unit extraction accuracy).